How to Fix an Unmountable Boot Volume in Windows 10

 Step 1: Reboot and See If It Happens Again

-Usually, though, you’ll see the unmountable boot volume error when you try to load into your PC and it won’t let you load Windows at all.
+Usually, though, you’ll see the unmountable boot volume error when you try to boot into your PC and it won’t let you load Windows at all.
 In that case, proceed with more in-depth troubleshooting.

 Step 2: Create a Windows 10 Install Disk

 Since you can’t boot Windows normally, you’ll need to create a Windows installer on a USB drive or DVD using another machine.
-This will let you access Windows’ troubleshooting tools by booting from a different device.
+This will let you access Windows’s troubleshooting tools by booting from a different device.

 Step 3: Use Windows Automatic Repair

-Let Windows start from your USB until it loads up, and click the Next button.
+Let Windows start from your USB until it loads up, then click the Next button.
 You’ll see the Install now screen.
 But you’re not interested in reinstalling Windows; click Repair your computer in the bottom-left instead.